FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 <sup>1</sup>Maxmimum number is restricted because the drawing space is limited.
 In the future, 3D environments will be implemented.

-<sup>2</sup>It is **highly recommened to set this value to 1-3** if you are aiming to summarize / aggregate the CAM data.
+<sup>2</sup>It is **highly recommended to set this value to 1-3** if you are aiming to summarize / aggregate the CAM data.
 Instruct participants to avoid writing sentences and to draw instead multiple concepts.

 *Remark: It is not recommended to write directly into the config file.
 Certain configurations are set to default values and should not be changed.
 By programming your CAM <a href="https://camtools-documentation.readthedocs.io/en/master/Set%20up%20study/#program-on-scratch" target="_blank">on scratch</a> you are able to set reminders to program even adaptive designs.*